sokil/php-mongo/README.md

 This query require `2dsphere` or `2d` indexes.

-Distance may me specified as array `[minDistance, maxDistance]`.
+Distance may be specified as array `[minDistance, maxDistance]`.
 This feature allowed for MongoDB version 2.6 and greater.
 If some value empty, only existed value applied.